dkgarg440/Calculator_Java-script/README.md

 # javascript-calculator
 This was my first project.
-It's a vanilla JavaScript calculator and you can go on calculating without pressing the EQUALS button.
+It's java script calculaot